A generalization of Zakalyukin's lemma, and symmetries of surface singularities: Proof of Theorem C

 By \eqref{eq:f-nu}, we have

-Since the self-intersection set of $f$ has no interior point, we can conclude that $\psi$ is a $C^r$-involution. \end{proof}
+Since cuspidal edge has no self-intersections and the self-intersection set of cuspidal cross caps and swallowtails have no interior points, we can conclude that $\psi$ is a $C^r$-involution.
+Moreover, if $\psi$ is an identity map, then the fact that $T$ is not the identity map implies that the image of $f$ lies in a plane, which is a contradiction.
+So $\psi$ is a non-trivial involution, that is, it is not the identity map. \end{proof}

 \begin{Lemma} Let $f:U\to \R^3$ be a $C^r$-differentiable generalized cuspidal edge singular point $p$.
-Suppose that $T$ is an isometry $T$ of $\R^3$ fixing $f(p)$ such that $T\circ f(V)=f(U)$ for a neighborhood $V(\subset U)$ of $p$.
+Suppose that $T$ is an isometry of $\R^3$ fixing $f(p)$ such that $T\circ f(V)\subset f(U)$ for a neighborhood $V(\subset U)$ of $p$.
 Then the co-normal vector of $f$ at $p$ is a $1$-eigenvector of $T$.
 In particular, the case {\rm (iii)} of Theorem C never happens. \end{Lemma}

 \begin{proof} Without loss of generality, we may set $f(p)=(0,0,0)$ and $T$ is an orthogonal matrix.
 The above proof of the first part of Theorem C can apply for generalized cuspidal edges (cf.\ Theorem~B) and can conclude that the co-normal vector $\mb v$ at $p$ is a $(\pm 1)$-eigenvector of $T$.
 Without loss of generality, we may assume that $f(s,t)$ is the parametrization of $f$ given in Lemma \ref{lem:00}.
-Then $\mb v:=\partial^2 f(0,0)/\partial t^2$ points not only in the co-normal direction but also the direction of the half-plane that the generalized cusp $\sigma_0(t)$ also lies in.
+Then $\mb v:=\partial^2 f(0,0)/\partial t^2$ points in the co-normal direction that the generalized cusp $\sigma_0(t)$ lies in.
 So we can conclude that $\mb v$ is a $1$-eigenvector. \end{proof}

 \begin{Proposition} Let $p\in U$ be a generalized cuspidal edge singular point of a $C^r$-map $f:U\to \R^3$.
 Suppose that there exist an isometry $T$ of $\R^3$ fixing $f(p)$ and a neighborhood $V$ of $p$ such that $T\circ f(V)\subset f(U)$.
 If $T$ is not the identity map, then one of the following two cases occurs: \begin{enumerate} \item $T$ is the reflection with respect to the limiting tangent plane $\Pi_0$ at $p$, and the singular set image of $f$ lies in $\Pi_0$.
 Moreover, the limiting normal curvature of $f$ vanishes at $p$. \item $T$ is the reflection with respect to the normal plane $\Pi_1$ or the $180^\circ$-rotation with respect to the co-normal line $l_2:=\Pi_0\cap \Pi_1$ at $p$.
 In addition, the connecting map $\psi$ is a $C^r$-involution interchanging the orientation of the singular curve. \end{enumerate} \end{Proposition}